oracle-livelabs/apex/apex-professional-hol7/customizing-interactive-grid-enduser.md

     ![](./images/save-report2.png " ")

-21. The report is now saved under Private in the Reports drop down list.
+21. The report is now saved under Private in the Reports drop-down list.
 Click the **Grid** icon.

     ![](./images/select-grid-icon.png " ")